High-Protein Chocolate Banana Custard Toast

-Let’s be honest: any breakfast that features chocolate is a winner in my book—be it my Chocolate Oatmeal Bake, Double Chocolate Protein Muffin Tops, Chocolate-Glazed Skillet Pancake, Breakfast Coffee Cookies, oor a High-Protein Chocolate Smoothie (coming soon!)—chocolate for breakfast is always a good idea.
+Let’s be honest: any morning that starts with chocolate is already a win in my book.
+And I’ve got plenty of options on my website: Chocolate Oatmeal Bake, Double Chocolate Protein Muffin Tops, Chocolate-Glazed Skillet Pancake, Breakfast Coffee Cookies, and my High-Protein Chocolate Smoothie (coming soon!).
+Guys, chocolate for breakfast is always a good idea. 😊

-Think of this as the custard-style cousin of my Chocolate-PB Banana Toast—same indulgent chocolate-banana energy, different (and equally delicious) vibe.
-And if you’ve caught the custard toast bug, my Blackberry Pistachio Custard Toastneeds to be next on your list.
+Think of this as the protein-powered cousin of my Chocolate-PB Banana Toast— same irresistible chocolate-banana energy, different (and equally dreamy) vibe.

 Ingredients